Ash-Console/Ash_Terminal/setup/Readme.txt

 5:Now open Cmd and type Shell and enjoy..
 ===================================================================================================
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-#OUR MOTTO:
-We at Ash,create scripts instead of building binaries,the reason is that scripts are lighter than binaries and can provide the same results,we also strive to make command line tools that are light and more powerful and interactive.we want to encourage windows user's to Cli(command line interface) and provide alternatives to linux tools. if your a developer (no matter C,C++ or python, infact many of us are not Batch programmers ) and you want to contribute to us . just mail at x-neron@pm.me
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 _________ .__                                 .__
 \_   ___ \|  |__ _____    ____    ____   ____ |  |   ____   ____